Why Civic Engagement Is Critical

 A groundswell of visible, inspired, collective civic engagement activity can empower Americans to help pull each other forward through crisis, to vote, to hold democracy together, and to make transformation.

 Civic engagement tools can help us get through these crises with connection, community, resilience, and problem-solving; 4 principles that can help us navigate these various crises.
-The Shift the Country 5-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools to help people engage with everything.
+The Shift the Country 5-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools for doing helpful things.

 This 5-part strategy can help get disenchanted, inactive voters engaged; to pull in voters who may be overwhelmed; to solve urgent problems together; to tell voters’ stories; to advocate for the needs of the city, county, or state to candidates/incumbents running for office; or to bring attention to how government is serving or failing voters and how it could shift.
 The Shift the Country approach can help bring hope, inspiration, vision, teamwork, strength, and solidarity.